hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3.md

 # Deploy Python Function #

-To deploy a function use the kubeless CLI tool.
-To deploy a function some fundamental information is provided:
+To deploy a function the Kubeless CLI tool will need some fundamental information:

 - Name of the function
 - [Language and version](https://kubeless.io/docs/runtimes/) that Kubeless needs to provide to run the function
 - The function source code
-- The exposed handle name to be associated with the function
+- The exposed handle name to be associated and used to invoke the function
-- How the function will be invoked (default HTP trigger)
+- How the function will be invoked (default HTTP trigger)

 `kubeless function deploy fibonacci --runtime python3.6 --handler fibonacci.handler --from-file fibonacci.py`{{execute}}

-You can then list the function with the kubeless CLI:
+You can list the new function with the kubeless CLI:

-`kubeless function ls`{{execute}}
+`kubeless function list`{{execute}}

 While the function is deploying inspect the actual Python function source code:

 `cat fibonacci.py`{{execute}}

 With the deploy command, Kubeless automatically created a Kubernetes deployment and service for your function.
-Observe that a Pod containing your function is running:
+Observe that a Deployment< Pod> containing your function is running and exposed as a service in the defaukt namespace:

-`kubectl get pods`{{execute}}
+`kubectl get deployments,pods,services`{{execute}}

 ## Special Sauce ##